rkonoplev/dniester/docs/en/GLOSSARY.md

     production-grade Spring applications with minimal configuration.
 It simplifies the setup and development of Spring-based applications.

+-   **Spring Security**: A powerful and customizable authentication and access-control framework for Spring-based applications.
+It provides comprehensive security solutions for enterprise-level applications.

+-   **Spring Profiles**: A feature in Spring Framework that allows you to register different beans for different environments (e.g., `dev`, `test`, `prod`).
+Configurations for profiles are typically defined in `application-{profile}.yml` files.

--   **Gradle**: A build automation tool used for multi-language software development.
+-   **Gradle**: A build automation tool used for multi-language language software development.
 It controls the development process in terms of compilation, packaging, and testing.

 -   **Flyway**: An open-source database migration tool.
 It helps you manage database schema changes by versioning your database and applying migrations in a structured way.

--   **Spring Profiles**: A feature in Spring Framework that allows you to register different beans for different environments (e.g., `dev`, `test`, `prod`).
-This enables environment-specific configurations.
+-   **Flyway Migrations (V-scripts)**: SQL scripts used by Flyway to version and apply changes to the database schema.
+They are named with a `V` prefix and a version number (e.g., `V1__initial_schema.sql`).

 -   **JPA (Java Persistence API)**: A Java API specification for managing relational data in applications using Java Platform, Standard Edition (Java SE) and Java Platform, Enterprise